bakunawa-ops/Bakunawa-Sec/README.md

 ## Welcome to Jong Pairez GitHub Page

-Jong Pairez is an IT Specialist with a background in Research and Design.
-He integrates artistic practice with end-user computing by applying creative approaches in working around technology.
-He loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent vulnerabilities in Enterprise IT Infrastructures.
+Jong Pairez is a Tech Support with a background in Research and Design.
+He integrates artistic practice in end-user computing by applying creative approaches with working around technology.
+He loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent enterprise IT Infrastructures.
 This GitHub page is his simple laboratory for Bakunawa-Sec.

 ### Bakunawa-Sec

-Bakunawa-Sec is a laboratory for simple IT people and simple things.
-It is an open-learning space for amateur IT heldesk and a skill sharing platform for novice open-source technology hobbyists.
-Bakunawa-Sec builds, tests, and deploy tools for the following:
+Bakunawa-Sec is a laboratory for common IT users with interest in Internet freedom, privacy, and non-organization dependent technology.
+It is an open-learning space for amateur IT enthusiasts and a skill sharing platform for novice open-source technology hobbyists.
+Bakunawa-Sec builds, tests, and deploy tools for fun:

 - Home Laboratory Servers
 - Network Engineering
 - Experimental Automation Projects
 - Software/Hardware Reverse Engineering
 - Commercial Desktop Hacking
-- IT Service Delivery
+- IT Training

 Open for collab!